|

 The Himba are a Bantu Herero of Namibia related to living mainly in the Kaokoveld (Forest Kaoko).

-Some 10,000 Himba live on 30,000 square kilometers of Kaokoland in Namibia, with about 3000 others dwell on the Angolan side of the Cunene River "Epupa Falls" which forms the border between the two countries over almost 200 km.
+the Angolan side of the Cunene River "Epupa Falls" which forms the border between the two countries over almost 200 km.

 Himbas of Namibia